 The Spanish Steps, a striking architectural landmark in Rome, connect Piazza di Spagna with the Trinità dei Monti church.
 Built between 1723 and 1725, these 135 travertine marble steps have long been a focal point for visitors and locals alike.
-While the steps are free to visit and open 24 hours a day, keep in mind that sitting on them is banned as of 2019, with fines reaching up to €400 for those who disregard the rule.
+While the steps are free to visit and open 24 hours a day, keep in mind that sitting on them is banned, with fines reaching up to €400 for those who disregard the rule.
 This regulation helps maintain the steps' condition after extensive restoration efforts.
 At the base of the steps, Piazza di Spagna hosts the Barcaccia Fountain, crafted by Pietro Bernini, the father of the famed Gian Lorenzo Bernini.
 This piazza is also the starting point for Via Condotti, one of the most famous shopping streets in Rome, known for its array of luxury boutiques.

 History: Why Are They Called 'Spanish'?

 The name 'Spanish Steps' derives from the Spanish Embassy to the Holy See, which was located at the bottom of the hill in the 17th century.
 Though the name suggests a Spanish origin, the steps were actually built between 1723 and 1725 with funds from a French diplomat, Étienne Gueffier.
 Francesco de Sanctis, the architect, faced the challenge of balancing the interests of both the French, who funded the project, and the Spanish, who claimed the area.
 The design of the steps, which rise 26 meters through a series of terraces, reflects this diplomatic balance.
 The steps are wider at the bottom and top, narrowing in the middle, creating a dynamic architectural flow.
 In 2015, the steps underwent a significant restoration funded by the luxury brand Bulgari, to the tune of €1.5 million.
 This restoration effort returned the travertine marble to its near-original whiteness, preserving its historical charm for future generations to admire.
+For accommodation options, see places to stay.

 The Steps Today: What to Know Before You Go